 This unique alphanumeric identifier stores some valuable information about your Mac and the data it has.
 Sharing it with anyone is strongly not recommended.
 But at times, if you want to Beta test Apps, developers may ask for it and sharing it is inevitable.
 Whatever may be the reason, follow below-given steps to get UDID of your Mac.

-How to Find UDID of Your Mac
+How to Find UDID/UUID of Your Mac

-Step #4.
-Click on System Report.Step #5.
-Select Hardware.
-Your Hardware UUID will be seen last under the Hardware Overview.
-After the issue of sharing UDID by developers to advertising companies, Apple has taken strict measure on third-party app developers by sending an ultimatum to stop sharing UDID or else their apps will find no place in AppStore.
+In the past, certain developers were caught sharing UDID of users to advertisers, and that led to a severe threat to privacy.
+After the issue, Apple had taken strict measure on third-party app developers by sending an ultimatum to stop sharing UDID or else their apps will find no place in App Store.

 - How to Find iPhone Xs, Xs Max, and iPhone XR UDID: There Are Three Ways